DroopyTersen/spscript/README.md

 SPScript is a collection of javascript helpers for the SharePoint 2013 Rest API.
 Some features include...

-  - Easy querying of list data with helpers for making either same-origin or cross-origin requests.
+  - Easy querying of list data.
   - Add and Update list items in 1 line of code.
   - Easily utilize SharePoint search
   - Integrated templating engine
-  - Chrome control helper to make your app look more like the host SharePoint site.
+  - Check permissions on sites and lists

 Including SPScript in your project